22 IBM Road

 Every financial plan needs a baseline; we will determine your net worth.
 We will make a list of all your assets and debt.
 Your assets minus your liabilities equals your net worth.

-Your budget is really where things get real, planning-wise.
-It can help you determine where your money is going and where you can cut back to meet your goals.
+Your budget is where things get real, planning-wise.
+It can help you determine where your money is going and where you can cut back to help meet your goals.

 Debt is not always bad.
 Part of our client’s financial plan is to help prioritize your debt then determine how much of your budget should go toward your debts each month.

 We will look at different scenarios and help to figure out what you may need in retirement.
 This is unique to each of our clients.
 To some clients traveling and dining out in retirement is paramount, while others want to support a relative or friend financially.
-Part of your plan will include future taxes, mortgage, health care costs.
+Part of your plan will include future tax planning strategies, and health care costs.
 As you get closer to retirement, we fine-tune your retirement plan.

 When something unexpected happens—you lose your job, for example, or get hit with an unexpected medical bill—an emergency fund can help you avoid tapping your long-term savings to make ends meet.